 ‘Balance?
 Average’ – The incredible scouting report of Xavi aged 14

 Some elite footballers take a while to show their class, but Barcelona legend Xavi clearly doesn’t fall into that category.

 The World Cup winner and multiple Champions League victor was one of the best of his generation, and it turns out he had the goods long before he even turned pro.

-As part of Cristian Martin’s book ‘La Masia: Developing people beyond sport’, the aforementioned scouting report on a 14-year-old Xavi has been published in full.
+As part of Cristian Martin’s book ‘La Masia: Developing people beyond sport’, a detailed scouting report on a 14-year-old Xavi was published in full.
 It’s probably a better write-up than a fair few senior players would ever get, and we’ve tried to break it down piece by piece.

 “He runs on his heels, his movements are slow and he has trouble picking up speed.”

 An easy solution, here.
 Just make sure you’re always in the right space to begin with – that way running becomes less of a concern.

 The Xavi of 2009-11 would never be described as “average” in any regard.
 Proof that there’s always some room for improvement.

 “Good.
 His movements are correct but lack speed.”